 Zippia and ZipRecruiter can be useful sites for staying informed about skills and other qualifications that employers are looking for when hiring loan officers.
 These sites collect information from real resumes and job descriptions, making it easier to prioritize which skills to build as you plan your next career move.

-Once you're ready to begin your job search, take some time to update your resume, practice interviewing skills, and peruse the employment landscape.
-For example, as of January 2023, here is the number of loan officer job openings on three popular career sites:
+Once you’re ready to begin your job search, take some time to update your resume, practice interviewing skills, and peruse the employment landscape.
+For example, as of December 2024, the number of loan officer job openings on three popular career sites was [5, 6, 7]:

+Loan officers guide clients through the process of borrowing money to accomplish goals.
 Taking the first steps to become a loan officer can set you up for work in an important and rewarding career.
-See if a career in financial services or the financial industry at large could be a good fit with a course like Personal & Family Financial Planning from the University of Florida.
+See if a career in financial services or the financial industry at large could be a good fit with The Fundamentals of Personal Finance Specialization on Coursera.
+This program covers topics like personal finance, managing debt, fundamentals of investing, and more.

 Editorial Team